-Get As to your Qs and clear up any doubts you might have.
+Get the answers to your most pressing questions.
 Simply click a question below to expand the tab and read the answer.
 If you can't find what you're looking for, log in to access your Priority Contacts and give us a call.
 It's that easy.

-Note that only Altitude Qualifying Miles earned on flights operated by Air Canada, Air Canada Express (including its predecessors, such as Jazz) and Air Canada rouge since 1988 are included in the total.
+Note that only Altitude Qualifying Miles earned on flights operated by Air Canada, Air Canada Express (including its predecessors, such as Jazz) and Air Canada Rouge (since 1988) are included in this total.
 Flights operated by other airline partners, including the Star Alliance member airlines, as well as promotional AQM, do not apply.

-You can reach Altitude status based on the number of Altitude Qualifying Miles or Altitude Qualifying Segments earned on eligible flights operated by Air Canada, Air Canada Express, Air Canada rouge and the Star Alliance member airlines between January 1 and December 31.
+You can reach Air Canada Altitude status based on the number of Altitude Qualifying Miles or Altitude Qualifying Segments earned on eligible flights operated by Air Canada, Air Canada Express, Air Canada Rouge and the Star Alliance member airlines between January 1 and December 31, 2019.
 Note that you will also need to complete the Altitude Qualifying Dollars (AQD) requirement.
+All 2020 Air Canada Altitude statuses will be updated by March 01, 2020.
 Following the conclusion of the qualification period, your status will be valid for the next benefit year after you have been invited to choose your Select Privileges.

 With the launch of Air Canada Altitude, we changed how we refer to Air Canada Status Miles and Air Canada Status Segments.
 Now they are known as Altitude Qualifying Miles (AQM) and Altitude Qualifying Segments (AQS), respectively.